 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 Students entering the public or private sectors of early childhood may be subject to criminal background and sex offender registry checks and a TB screening as a condition of their placement in a training practicum site.
 Students will be expected to cover any and all costs incurred for these procedures.
 This may also be required as a condition of employment.

-1st Semester Credits Standard Course Options

-ACC 211 Principles of Accounting I 3

-CHD 215 Models of Early Childhood Education Program ns 3

-EDU 235 Health, Safety and Nutrition Education 3

-Total Credits 9

-2nd Semester Credits Standard Course Options

-BUS 200 Principles of Management 3

-CHD 270 Administration of Early Childhood Programs 3

-CHD 265 Advanced Observation and Participation

-in Early Childhood/Primary Setting 3

-Total Credits 9

-Total Credits For Program 18
+1st Semester Credits Standard Course Options ACC 211 Principles of Accounting I 3 CHD 215 Models of Early Childhood Education Program ms 3 EDU 235 Health, Safety and Nutrition Education 3 Total Credits 9 2nd Semester Credits Standard Course Options 2nd Semester BUS 200 Principles of Management Credits Standard Course Options Standard Course Options BUS 200 Principles of Management 3 Standard Course Options BUS 200 Principles of Management CHD 270 Administration of Early Childhood Programs 3 Standard Course Options